British Insects: the Families of Diptera

 Flesh-flies.

 Adult insects.
-Small to large; robustly-built; winged.
-Antennae 2–6 segmented; ‘modified’.
-Antennae aristate; the bristle dorsal (basally plumose or not).
+Small to large; robustly-built.
+Antennae 2–6 segmented; ‘modified’; aristate; the arista dorsal (basally plumose or not).
 The second antennal segment distinctly grooved above.
 Ptilinal suture clearly defined.
 Mouthparts functional; non-piercing.
 The maxillary palps 1 segmented; porrect.
 Thorax with the dorsal suture continuous across the middle; with well defined posterior calli.
 Postscutellum absent or weakly developed.
 Hypopleural bristles present.
+The post-humeral bristle located on the thorax higher than or level with the pre-sutural bristle.
 Wings with a discal cell; with a subapical cell; with a closed anal cell.
 The anal cell short.
 The costa unbroken.
 Sub-costa apparent; reaching the costa independently of vein 1.
 Wings exhibiting a sharp bend in vein 4; without a ‘vena spuria’; with a well developed lower calypter.
 Hind tibiae with strong bristles in the basal 4/5.
 Neither parasitic nor predatory.

 Larvae and pupae.
-Larvae terrestrial; phytophagous, or coprophagous, or parasitic (having been sometimes bred from insects and snails, but such cases may represent necrophagy rather than genuine parasitism); acephalic.
-Pupa enclosed within a puparium.
+The larvae terrestrial; phytophagous, or saprophagous, or coprophagous, or parasitic (having been sometimes bred from insects and snails, but such cases may represent necrophagy rather than genuine parasitism); acephalic.
+The pupae enclosed within a puparium.

 Comments.
 Non-metallic, mostly grey flies, with a chequered or tesselated appearance and bright red eyes.